-30. Unacceptable professional conduct (UPC) is conduct which falls short of the standard of a registered osteopath.
+14. Unacceptable professional conduct is conduct which falls short of the standard of a registered osteopath.
 The standards of conduct and practice expected of a registered osteopath are contained in the Osteopathic Practice Standards (OPS).

 The OPS outlines the safe, competent and ethical practice of osteopathy and it will be used as a guide when determining unacceptable professional conduct.

-- 31. When exercising their judgement as to whether the facts found proved amount to unacceptable professional conduct, the IC should have regard3 to the effect of whether, to an ordinary intelligent citizen such facts, if proved, would convey an implication of moral blameworthiness and a degree of opprobrium. - 32.
+- 15. When exercising their judgement as to whether the facts found proved amount to unacceptable professional conduct, the IC should have regard to the judicial guidance in Spencer v General Osteopathic Council to the effect of whether, to an ordinary intelligent citizen such facts, if proved, would convey an implication of moral blameworthiness and a degree of opprobrium. - 16.
 Case law has established the following principles regarding the concepts of misconduct: - a.
-A breach of the Osteopathic Practice Standards (OPS) shall not be taken of itself to constitute UPC.
+A breach of the Osteopathic Practice Standards shall not be taken of itself to constitute UPC.
 A breach of the OPS is a starting point and is relevant, but it is not determinative of UPC and does not create a presumption of UPC.
 A breach of the OPS may be established and may be significant without making it UPC. - b.
 Not every minor error or isolated lapse will result in a case to answer. - c.
 In determining UPC the critical term is 'conduct'.
 'Conduct' is behaviour or the manner of conducting oneself. - d.
 UPC is not a lower threshold than 'misconduct' in other health professions.
 To reach the threshold of UPC, the unacceptable conduct must be serious. - e.
 A single negligent act or omission is less likely to cross the threshold of UPC than multiple acts or omissions.
 Nevertheless, and depending on the circumstances, a single negligent act or omission, if particularly grave could be characterised as UPC. - f.
 A finding of UPC would mean that a 'degree of opprobrium' would be likely to be conveyed to the ordinary intelligent citizen.
-UPC carries an 'implication of moral blameworthiness'.4
+UPC carries an 'implication of moral blameworthiness'.